FilipeFurtado8/pantry_management/README.md

 # Clone repository
 $ git clone <https://github.com/filipefurtado8/pantry_management>

-# Access the project folder in the terminal/cmd
+# Open the project in your IDE
-$ cd nlw1

-# install the dependencies
+# Open Pom.xml and with maven the dependencies
-$ npm install
+ Can be done by clicking on the maven icon on the right side of the IDE and clicking on the reload button

-# Execute the application in development mode
+# Run the docker-compose
-$ npm run dev:server
+  with the docker-compose.yml file open, right click and click on the option "run docker-compose" and wait for the containers to be created

 # The server will start at port: 3306 - go to <http://localhost:3306>

 ```

 ###